OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 The effect of the ``ot`` option (added in GDAL 3.7) is to force the output image bands to have a specific data type supported by the driver as with (:ref:`gdal_translate`).

+The effect of the ``gcp`` option (added in GDAL 3.7) is to add the indicated ground control point to the output dataset.
+Values are a set of as per (:ref:`gdal_translate`)``pixel,line,easting,northing,elevation``.
+Multiple entries may be included.
+This can also be seen as an equivalent of running `gdal_translate -of VRT -gcp pixel1 line1 easting1 northing1 [elevation1] -gcp pixel2 line2 easting2 northing2 [elevation2] ... -gcp pixelN lineN eastingN northingN [elevationN]`.

 The options may be chained together separated by '&'.
 (Beware the need for quoting to protect the ampersand).